Basketball Program

 • Final selections, number of athletes and squad composition will be made dependant on the talent available during the trial process.

-• Successful athletes will be advised within seven (7) days of the the final trial.
+• Successful athletes will be advised within fourteen (14) days of the the final trial.

 Athlete Scholarship Levy